bstewart/princeton_methods_camp/logistics.md

 **Important Dates:**

-June 24: Assignment 1 due
+June 24: Last date to submit assignment 1

-July 29: Assignment 2 Part 1 due

-August 12: Assignment 2 Part 2 due

-August 22: Assignment 2 Part 3-5 due (or turn all of Assignment 2 on this date)
+August 11: Last date to sunmit assignment 2

-August 29 - September 2: In-person methods camp
+August 22 - August 25: In-person methods camp

 **Ed Discussion:**

 Our primary means of communication and your primary resource for answering questions will be through the Ed discussion board.
-Please post questions publicly whenever possible, but you can also post your questions privately for Joe and Angela to answer.
+Please post questions publicly whenever possible, but you can also post your questions privately for Angela and Varun to answer.

 **Canvas:**